ts-serializer/core/README.md

 ### JsonProperty

+JsonProperty is a decorator for class attribute.
+It is use to configure the serialization/deserialization process.
+You can use all of this next attributes or just a string.

 | Attribute Name | Type | Mandatory | Description |
 | -------------- | ---- | --------- | ----------- |
 | name | string  | Yes | The name or path field in the json data object |